DataDog/integrations-extras/anecdote/README.md

 - Sign into your [Anecdote account][1].
 - Navigate to the Integrations section.
-- Find the Datadog integration and delete the integration via button.
+- Find the Datadog integration and click the delete icon to remove the integration.

 ## Data Collected